charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 ## Create gitignore File {#gitignore}

-Before pushing your repository to the cloud, you should create a **.gitignore** file.
-This file tells Git which files to ignore, which files should not be pushed to the cloud.
+Before pushing your repository to the cloud, you should be sure you have a **.gitignore** file.
+This file should have been created when you built your Repository on GitHub, but if you missed that step, then read on.

+Your **.gitignore** files tells Git which files to ignore, which files should not be pushed to the cloud.
 This may seem like an unimportant step, but for a developer to try to use Git without setting up **.gitignore** file would be a bit like trying to drive a car that had no break.
 The inevitable result: a 95% chance of rain accompanied by high winds and thunderstorms.

-In the root of your repository, create a **.gitignore** file with the following items in it:
+If it does not alread exist, in the root of your repository, create a **.gitignore** file with the following items in it:

 ```
 node_modules